Inclusive Curriculum and Assessment

 Transforming

-regularly connect the curriculum to students’ daily lives and encourage and support students to make their own connections by modeling.
+I regularly (around weekly) connect curricula and/or assessments to students' lives and often encourage, support, and model for students how to make their own connections.

 Selected Rating: None